A father at the bedside of his son, a surfer and a woman who stayed behind with her beloved pets are among wildfire victims

 Another victim, an 85-year-old woman, refused to leave her home as the fast-moving Palisades Fire approached, preferring instead to stay behind with her beloved pets.
 A former child star from Australia also was among those who died, as well as a Malibu resident and surfer who was called a “magnet for people.”

-Eight of the 24 deaths appear related to the Palisades Fire near the Southern California coast, according to the Los Angeles County Medical Examiner.
+Nine of the 25 deaths appear related to the Palisades Fire near the Southern California coast, according to the Los Angeles County Medical Examiner.
 Another 16 deaths have been attributed to the Eaton Fire, which raged east of Los Angeles.

 The complete death toll won’t be clear until it’s safe for investigators to enter neighborhoods where there are downed power lines, gas leaks and other hazards, according to authorities.